 Students in an Associate of General Studies program can expect to take courses in diverse subjects such as the following:

 - Public speaking

 Popular Career Options

 Associate degree programs in general studies are not typically designed to lead to any particular career, and in most cases are specifically designed for students without particular career goals.
-Programs may allow students to focus in specific subjects that could be useful in future careers or 4-year educational programs.
+Programs may allow students to focus on specific subjects that could be useful in future careers or for transfer to 4-year educational programs.
 These topics could include: